hpcugent/vsc-zk/README.md

 Installation of Zookeeper
 --------------------------

-A zookeeper server with proper ACLs to a base znode is required.
+A zookeeper server with proper ACLs to a base znode (zookeeper node) is required.

-If none is available, installation can be performed as follows:
+If no such server is available, installation can be performed as follows:

     zkversion=3.4.5
     basepath=/tmp/$USER # is not permanent